 Tips and Warnings About Bat Removal

-- Less than 1 percent of bats carry rabies but if you are bitten or scratched, don’t panic.
+- Contact health department if you’re bitten – Less than 1 percent of bats carry rabies but if you are bitten or scratched, don’t panic.
 Contact your local health department immediately and secure the bat for rabies testing.

-- Never touch a bat with your bare hands.
+- Never touch them – Never touch a bat with your bare hands.

-- Check with the proper local and state authorities for regulations in your area prior to removal.
+- Contact authorities before bat removal – Check with the proper local and state authorities for regulations in your area prior to removal.